icon Ensure Your Academic Success with Our Verified Work Report Service

 Obesity

-Obesity is primarily attributed to poor lifestyles, such as the lack of regular exercises and proper diet.
-Evidently, locals commute to work by cars and frequently attend fast food restaurants (Kaiser Foundation Hospital Woodland Hills, 2016).
+Obesity is primarily attributed to poor lifestyles, such as the lack of regular exercise and proper diet.
+Locals commute to work by car and frequently visit fast food restaurants (Kaiser Foundation Hospital Woodland Hills, 2016).
 As such, an ideal strategy to deal with the cases of obesity entails the establishment of programs and health education classes.
 The agency will achieve this objective in collaboration with local community-based organizations.
-This project aims at guiding the residents on how to adopt healthier lifestyles through free preventive and disease management lectures.
+This project aims to guide the residents on adopting healthier lifestyles through free preventive and disease management lectures.
 This strategy involves hiring a fitness and nutrition instructor per 100 people.
-Each group will volunteer at least 10 people with each taking charge of ten others.
-The selected individuals will be trained on how to teach others to bridge human resource constraints in order to ensure the project is successful.
+Each group will volunteer at least 10 people, each taking charge of ten others.
+The selected individuals will be trained to teach others to bridge human resource constraints to ensure the project is successful.
 Besides, the project will involve setting up green spaces in the neighborhood to reach and involve more people within the community.
-Each training station will be provided with public exercise equipment, while disease management lesson will be offered online on social media and health fairs around the neighborhood in churches, schools, business centers, and public service announcements.
+Each training station will be provided with public exercise equipment, while disease management lessons will be offered online on social media and at health fairs around the neighborhood in churches, schools, business centers, and public service announcements.
 Most importantly, the program will involve extensive renovation of sidewalks to promote community walkability.
 The project will start as soon as today (13/02/2018) because it does not feature complicated logistics.

 Diabetes

-The drivers for diabetes in this community are mainly inactivity and much consumption of alcohol.
+The drivers for diabetes in this community are mainly inactivity and excessive consumption of alcohol.
 Widespread mismanagement of high blood pressure is also a major contributing factor to the significant prevalence of diabetes in the area.
 As such, the intervention measures adopted must address the identified causes of diabetes.
-Regarding inactivity, the solutions provided in the section above apply in this case too.
-The second cause can be managed through education programs aimed at enlightening the population on the best ways to control high blood pressure (James et al., 2014).
+Regarding inactivity, the solutions provided in the section above apply in this case, too.
+The second cause can be managed through education programs to enlighten the population on the best ways to control high blood pressure (James et al., 2014).
 This will be achieved in partnership with local hospitals and community-based clinics.
-Although this plan will take longer to start and actualize, it can be performed in the short-run through the provision of scheduled mobile services and regular health fairs in churches and health centers.
-Short-run implementation of this project will start immediately (13/02/2018), while the long-term vision is implemented gradually until its completion in a year.
-The heart of this program are medical practitioners and physical fitness personnel.
-Moreover, the organization would push for the restriction of the number of liquor retailers, increases in liquor licensing fee, and increase in taxes.
-This would be possible to achieve through negotiation and public awareness campaign.
+Although this plan will take longer to start and actualize, it can be performed in the short run by providing scheduled mobile services and regular health fairs in churches and health centers.
+The short-run implementation of this project will start immediately (13/02/2018), while the long-term vision is implemented gradually until its completion in a year.
+The heart of this program is medical practitioners and physical fitness personnel.
+Moreover, the organization would push for the restriction of the number of liquor retailers, increases in liquor licensing fees, and increases in taxes.
+This would be possible to achieve through negotiation and public awareness campaigns.

 Mental health

-The most significant contributors to poor mental health in the neighborhood are low-levels of education and persistent poverty.
+The most significant contributors to poor mental health in the neighborhood are low levels of education and persistent poverty.
 An ideal strategy to solve this problem involves the creation of reliable social networks and support systems.
-In this regard, different health, social, and government agencies must collaborate to make health care accessible through resources and information sharing, and eliminate the barriers to educational attainment (Kaiser Foundation Hospital Woodland Hills, 2016).
-This is achievable through awareness campaign and the creation of scheduled mobile services as explained above.
-Within these training centers, people will be able to develop secure social networks and support system that will help them realize higher education attainment and supplementary income.
-This project will also start immediately, because it is pegged to other projects stated above.
+In this regard, different health, social, and government agencies must collaborate to make health care accessible through resources and information sharing and eliminate the barriers to educational attainment (Kaiser Foundation Hospital Woodland Hills, 2016).
+This is achievable through awareness campaigns and the creation of scheduled mobile services as explained above.
+Within these training centers, people can develop secure social networks and support systems that will help them attain higher education and supplementary income.
+This project will also start immediately because it is pegged to other projects.

 Success Factors

-It is anticipated that the money would last for a year, because the organization would enter into a partnership with other community-based agencies while at the same time adopting cost-saving measures.
-For instance, the training of fitness officers among the locals will supplement the organization with the needed professionals in service delivery through volunteering.
-Long-term success indicators entail an increase in the number of people with the access to quality healthcare and a significant reduction in the rates of obesity, diabetes, and mental health issues.
-Short-term indicators include an increase in health care coverage particularly among the vulnerable population, significant reduction in workforce shortages, increase in insurance coverage, and improvement in timely access to medical care.
+It is anticipated that the money would last for a year because the organization would enter into a partnership with other community-based agencies while at the same time adopting cost-saving measures.
+For instance, training fitness officers among the locals will supplement the organization with the needed professionals in service delivery through volunteering.
+Long-term success indicators entail an increase in the number of people with access to quality healthcare and a significant reduction in obesity, diabetes, and mental health issues.
+Short-term indicators include an increase in health care coverage, particularly among the vulnerable population, a significant reduction in workforce shortages, an increase in insurance coverage, and improvement in timely access to medical care.

 Financial Control Measures

 It is possible to reduce financial mismanagement by employing a variety of fraud-reducing activities.
 They include subjecting the organization to an external audit through an independent certified public accountant or firm.
 Besides, the agency will undertake periodic internal reviews by the firm’s audit committee.
 Moreover, the organization will create a compliant environment founded on a culture of compliance with law and ethics.
-The enactment of a code of ethics will help to minimize the conditions that favor fraud.
-Other measures include the establishment of anti-fraud policy, training of personnel, and maintaining proper books of account (Alcott, 2012).
+Enacting a code of ethics will help minimize the conditions that favor fraud.
+Other measures include establishing an anti-fraud policy, training personnel, and maintaining proper books of account books (Alcott, 2012).
 These rules will guarantee adequate management of donor funds.

 References